Updated: February 1, 2024

 I keep seeing this issue come up inside the helpdesk (as well as on Stack Overflow), so I thought I’d save us all sometime by doing a guide on how to connect to your NameHero hosting account via SSH and SFTP.
+The first part of this guide will walk through how to do it while using a Mac.
+If you are using Windows, skip to this section.

 If you want access, you need to open a new support ticket to ask our team enable it for you.
 Please provide them with the cPanel username you wish to set it up on.